 Second Inversion: an inversion that yet again transposes the inverted triad and paves the way for a fifth of the triad turning into the bass note

-Intervals: precise distance between two notes, intervals serve as the building blocks for harmonies and melodies.
-A half-step interval is one semitone, but a whole step interval is two semitones.
+Precise distance between two notes.
+Intervals serve as the building blocks for harmonies and melodies.
+A half-step interval is one semitone, but a whole-step interval is two semitones.
 Interval number highlights the number of half steps between two particular notes and consists of the following: 1 (unison), 2, 3, 4, 5, 6, 7, and 8 (octave).
 In terms of interval prefixes, there are inherently five main qualities: augmented (A), diminished (d), major (M), minor (m), and perfect (P).

 Key Signatures: symbols that unveil whether a note is sharp or flat.
-Twelve signatures for each of the notes play an instrumental role in helping musicians identify the key of a track.
+Twelve signatures for each note play an instrumental role in helping musicians identify the key of a track.

-By familiarizing yourself with these terminologies and functions, you can attain a stronger, more advanced understanding of music theory.
+By familiarizing yourself with these terminologies and functions, you can attain a more vital, more advanced understanding of music features.

-Widely recognized as a series of notes within an octave, musical scales can be defined as the interval relationships among the pitches.
-Responsible for forming beautiful melodies and harmonies, scales can be further divided into two major categories: major and minor.
+Widely recognized as a series of notes within an octave, musical scales are the interval relationships among the pitches.
+Responsible for forming beautiful melodies and harmonies, scales can be divided into two major and minor categories.

-Known for producing vibrant and joyful sounds, major scales adhere to the following interval pattern: W-W-H-W-W-W-H (whole-whole-half-whole-whole-whole-half).
+Major scales are known for producing vibrant and joyful sounds and adhere to the following interval pattern: W-W-H-W-W-W-H (whole-whole-half-whole-whole-whole-half).